 5.5.5 Existing features partly or fully covering the use case functionality

-TBD.
+None.

 5.5.6 Potential New Requirements needed to support the use case

 [PR.
 5.5.6 - 001] Subject to operator policy, the 5G system shall be able to provide sensing result indicating disasters or other emergencies (e.g., flooding) in a given geographic area to authorized third parties in a timely manner.